sreedeepEK/torchie/README.md

 ## Torchie: The unofficial Pytorch Chatbot

-#### Description
+### Description
 Torchie is a tool designed to extract and retrieve information efficiently from PyTorch documentation.
-It aims to navigate the extensive PyTorch resources and provide quick access to relevant insights, making it easier for users to find the information they need without any hassle
+It aims to navigate the extensive PyTorch resources and provide quick access to relevant insights, making it easier for users to find the information they need without any hassle.
+[Click here to see the live demo.](https://huggingface.co/spaces/sreedeepEK/torchie)

-#### Project Status
+### Project Status
 This project is currently under development.
 Features and functionalities are being continuously added.

 #### Planned Features and Functionalities